 You can also add extra toppings too!
 If you love roasted veggies, feel free to add them as part of the chalupa.

-Here’s everything you need to do to make the best tasting chalupa shells at home.
+To make the best tasting chalupa shells at home:

 - First, start by making the dough.
-To do this, mix the flour, baking powder, and salt together.
+Mix the flour, baking powder, and salt together.
 When they are combined, mix in the 2 tablespoons of oil.

 - Next, add in 3/4 a cup of milk and knead the dough.
 If the dough is tough and dry, add the remaining 1/4 cup of milk.
-If it is still too tough or dry, add a small amount of water until you can knead the dough and it has a soft feel to it.
+If it is still too tough or dry, add a little water until you can knead the dough and it has a soft feel to it.

 - Once the dough is ready, cut it into eight (8) equal parts.
-Roll each into a ball using the palms of your hands.
+Then roll each into a ball using your hands.

-- Place them on a floured surface and roll them out using a rolling pin until they are about 7 to 8 inches in diameter.
-Use a fork to punch a few holes in the dough to help air release from the dough as it fries.
+- Now place them on a floured surface and roll them with a rolling pin until they are about 7 to 8 inches in diameter.
+Then punch a few holes in the dough with a fork to help air release from the dough.

 - After that, heat about 2 inches of oil in a thick bottom skillet or pot over medium heat.
 When the oil is hot, carefully slide one disc into the oil.

 - The disc will float a bit on top of the oil and puff up slightly.
-Use tongs to carefully flip the disc and then immediately pinch up a side of the disc with tongs and gently fold it in half.
+Once it does, use tongs to carefully flip the disc.
+Then immediately pinch up a side of the disc with tongs and gently fold it in half.
 It should look similar to a taco shell.

 - Cook the first half for 30 seconds and then flip and cook the other half for another minute or until both sides are golden and crunchy.

-- Repeat the same process until you have cooked all the shells.
+- Next, repeat the same process with the remaining shells.
 Place the finished shells on paper towels to allow some extra oil to drain off.

-- Finally, when all the shells are made, spread our refried beans on top.
-Fill with lettuce, tomatoes, cheese, sour cream and the rest of the toppings.
+- Finally, when all the shells are made, spread refried beans on top.
+Fill with desired toppings.